 Karrie lives in Houston, Texas with her husband, Dan, and their four children under the age of 8.
-She shares images of her beautifully appointed home—mostly decorated in white—along with her big backyard on her popular Instagram account, @ourlittlefoxhouse.Continue to 29 of 51 below.
+She shares images of her beautifully appointed home—mostly decorated in white—along with her big backyard on her popular Instagram account, @ourlittlefoxhouse.
+A circular patio with curved garden wall and seating area perfect vantage for enjoying an expansive yard that transitions into woods.Continue to 28 of 50 below.

 30 of 50

-Pergola-Covered Outdoor Living Room
+Pergola-Covered Outdoor Recreation

 A Burst of Color

 For homeowners who once lived in Lebanon, A. J. Miller Landscape Architecture of Syracuse, New York, opened up the backyard and chose colorful plants with a Mediterranean look.
-Within a limited amount of outdoor space, the firm designed areas for frequent outdoor entertaining and dining.Continue to 34 of 51 below.
+Within a limited amount of outdoor space, the firm designed areas for frequent outdoor entertaining and dining.Continue to 33 of 50 below.

 Potrero Hill Yard with a View

 36 of 50

 Pergola and Privacy

 38 of 50

 Tiny Tucson Yard

-A townhouse in Tucson, Arizona, was expertly remodeled by Prideaux Design , and features colors of the surrounding desert and incorporates a spa, outdoor kitchen, seating and dining areas, and a place to lounge.Continue to 40 of 51 below.
+A townhouse in Tucson, Arizona was expertly remodeled by Prideaux Design.
+It makes good use of the colors found the surrounding desert and incorporates a spa, outdoor kitchen, seating and dining areas, and a place to lounge.
+In climates where the weather is favorable year-round, the landscaping is critical to complete enjoyment of a home.Continue to 39 of 50 below.

 Empty Nesters' Fire Pit